Chirag-S-Kotian/genkart/README.md

 ---

+## 🌟 What's New (2025)

+- **GCP Firewall:** SonarQube (port 9000) is now open for secure access in GKE deployments.
+- **Versioning:** Automated versioning and Helm chart updates now only occur on production (cloud) deployments via GitHub Actions workflow dispatch.
+- **Security:** All secrets are managed via GitHub Actions secrets, Kubernetes secrets, or external secret managers.
+No secrets are committed to Git.
+- **CI/CD:** Trivy and SonarQube scans are integrated and run on every push/PR.
+Docker images are built and pushed only on main branch pushes.
+- **Terraform:** Infrastructure as code provisions GKE, VPC, subnets, firewall rules (including SonarQube), static IP, and more.
+See `terraform/README.md` for details.
+- **Developer Experience:** Improved onboarding, troubleshooting, and rollback documentation.
+See new sections below for details.

+---

 ## DevOps Versioning & Cloud Deployments

 - **Automated versioning and Helm chart updates only occur on production (cloud) deployments.**